 How a Licensee’s Share of the Orphan Fund Levy Is Calculated

-A licensee is responsible for its proportionate share of any orphan fund levy or orphan fund levy for large facilities.
-The levy is calculated as the sum of the licensee’s estimated liability of its licences to the total industry estimated liability of all eligible licences as of the date the levy is calculated, in accordance with the formulas in Part 16.5 of the Oil and Gas Conservation Rules AR 53-2025
+A licensee is responsible for its proportionate share of any orphan fund levy or orphan fund levy for large facilities as prescribed by the AER.
+The levy is calculated as the sum of the licensee’s estimated liability of its licences relative to the total industry estimated liability of all eligible licences, in accordance with the formulas in Part 16.5 of the Oil and Gas Conservation Rules.

 Orphan Fund Levy for Large Facilities

 When there are costs to close large facilities licensed to a defunct company, we can issue a separate orphan fund levy for large facilities to cover these costs.
-The levy applies only to licensees with large facility licences .
+The levy is paid by licensees with large facility licences.
 Examples of large facilities include sour gas plants, straddle plants, and in situ oil sands plants.

 The first orphan fund levy for large facilities was issued in fiscal year 2021/22.
 The amount invoiced to a company was based on its share of the total estimated liabilities for large facilities.